| I am a research scientist at Adobe, and an affiliate associate professor at the University of Washington's Computer

 department, where I completed my Ph.D. in 2006; my advisor was David

 Salesin.
 My areas of research are computer graphics, computer vision, and computational imaging.
-Specifically, I research machine learning techniques that can help us author more expressive imagery using digital cameras.
-These days I focus on automatic photography, and lead the team that develops the AI behind Google Clips.
+Specifically, I research machine learning techniques that help us author more expressive imagery.
+I recently spend five years at Google focusing on automatic photography, and lead the team that developed the AI behind Google Clips.

 Before that I spent nine years after my Ph.D. at Adobe Research.
 I also spent three summers during my Ph.D. interning at Microsoft Research, and my time at UW was supported by a Microsoft fellowship.
 Before UW, I worked for two years as a research scientist at the legendary but now-bankrupt Starlab, a small research company in Belgium.
 I completed my Masters and Bachelors at MIT majoring in computer science; while there I was a research assistant in the Computer Graphics Group, and an intern at the Mitsubishi Electric Research Laboratory (MERL) .
 As an undergraduate I did research at the MIT Media Lab.

-We are looking to hire interns and research scientists into our Google Seattle research group.
+We are looking to hire research engineers into our Adobe Seattle research group.
 Email me for more information.